nils-ost/TMNF-TimeAttackServer/tas/api-calls.md

   * points

-`/rankings?rebuild=<true|false>` gives global ranking if rebuild is true the cache for the current challenge is recaluculated befor global ranking is build if rebuild is false or omitted the global ranking is build entirely from cached data
+`/rankings?rebuild=<true|false>` gives global ranking if rebuild is true the cache for the current challenge is recaluculated before global ranking is build if rebuild is false or omitted the global ranking is build entirely from cached data

   * player_id